Resources for Connecticut Residents Affected by the Government Shutdown

 Connecticut residents who receive benefits that are funded, at least in part, by federal dollars may be worried about how those benefits will be impacted by the current shutdown.
 Listed below is information regarding some of the federal benefit programs, as well as federal services.

-- SNAP/Food Stamps: The federal agency (USDA) that administers the SNAP program will be distributed, but may be affected if shutdown continues for a while
+- SNAP/Food Stamps: The federal agency (USDA) that administers the SNAP program will be distributed temporarily during a shutdown, but may be affected if shutdown continues for a while after November 1, SNAP benefits will no longer be available until the Federal government reopens.
+Balances from earlier months on the EBT card will be available to access after the October 31st date only.

 - Child Nutrition and WIC programs: School meals, summer and afterschool programs will be able to continue.